Annie Åkerhielm: Life

 Åkerhielm actively campaigned against women's suffrage and democracy, publishing the novel Fru Fanny, as well as the poetry Till Skånes kvinna, in 1904.
 She married Dan Åkerhielm, the editor-in-chief of the newspaper Gefle-Posten, in 1906.
 The marriage helped to initiate her career in journalism.
 She began working as a journalist for the newspaper, contributing articles on literary, political, and foreign scenes.
 In 1912, the couple moved to Stockholm, where they started working for the conservative newspaper Nya Dagligt Allehanda. Åkerhielm worked for the newspaper until her retirement in 1936.
+She expressed sympathy for Adolf Hitler, later calling him the saviour of Europe.
+She hoped that a new Hitler would take power in Europe one day.

 Åkerhielm died in Stockholm, on 20 July 1956.